 Did you know that unhealthy gums could be making you sick?
-Gums are often overlooked in favor of our teeth when it comes to dental hygiene, but poor gum health has been linked to many other diseases.
+Gums are often overlooked in favor of our teeth when it comes to oral hygiene, but gum diseas is an oral infection that has been linked to many other diseases.
 The Academy of General Dentistry agrees, stating that “research shows a link between oral health and systemic conditions.”
 These conditions include diabetes, high blood pressure, heart disease, stroke and even cancer.
 Improving your gum health will benefit the function and appearance of your smile, and your overall health and wellbeing.
 It could even help you live longer.

 Healthy vs. Unhealthy Gums

 Before we get into the ways that you can improve gum health, it’s important to recognize the difference between healthy and unhealthy gums.
 Healthy gums look firm and pink and sit tight to the teeth.
 Common signs of unhealthy gums include:

 - Receding gums away from the teeth.